 Observability is about getting deep, technical insights into the state of your entire system, no matter how large or complex it is.
 It helps DevOps teams navigate the challenges of increased fragmentation in today’s distributed systems.
 Observability also gives you the power to understand patterns and connections in your data that you hadn’t previously considered.

 Observability platforms automate collecting data from an array of sources and services together in one place, help you monitor the health of your application by visualizing its performance in context of the entire stack, and then give you the insights to take action.
-These insights help you understand not just that something happened, but why, with all the tools at your fingertips to take action to resolve.
+These insights help you understand not just that something happened, but why, with all the tools at your fingertips to take action to resolve it.

 When evaluating observability platforms, look for ones that allow you to: